Teacher aide jobs in Colorado Springs, CO - 218 jobs

 Performs miscellaneous clerical duties and assists other staff members

-Laminates all material as needed
+Laminates materials as needed

-Prepares bulletin boards for parents and programs
+Prepares bulletin boards for parents and program

 Knowledge, Skills, and Abilities: